kanazian/obmap/3dimOB/3d_obmapping_analysis.md

 # Class 1 vs Class 2 positions

 Expect Class 1 OR positions to be primarily dorsal-anterior to dorsal-central.
-Filtered out some ORs based on max to mean TPM ratio lower than 10 (968 ORs remaining).
+Expect Class 2 ORs to be distributed throughout the OB Filtered out some ORs based on max to mean TPM ratio lower than 10 (968 ORs remaining).
 These could be ORs that are poorly enriched/dropout or have non-traditional expression across the OB (requires closer investigation).

 ``` r
 #lets look at class 1 vs class 2 ORs, note that is it possible for a voxel to hold multiple OR cluster points
 filter_preds <- filter_preds %>%
   mutate(class_fct = as_factor(class))

 Plot_predictions(bothsides_genes = filter_olfrs, varcolor = ~class_fct)
 ```